ibm-cloud-docs/watson-knowledge-studio/publish-ml.md

 [{{site.data.keyword.alchemylanguageshort}} model issues](/docs/services/watson-knowledge-studio/troubleshooting.html#wks_ts_deployed_model_deleted)

-## Deploying a machine learning annotator to IBM Watson Discovery
+## Deploying a machine learning model to IBM Watson Discovery
 {: #wks_madiscovery}

-When you are satisfied with the performance of the annotator component, you can deploy a version of it to {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}} {{site.data.keyword.discoveryshort}}.
+When you are satisfied with the performance of the model, you can deploy a version of it to {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}} {{site.data.keyword.discoveryshort}}.
 This feature enables your applications to use the deployed machine learning model to enrich the insights that you get from your data to include the recognition of concepts and relations that are relevant to your domain.

 ### Before you begin